 You may not have considered a cremation for yourself or your loved one due to religious reasons.
 Believe it or not, most religious sects approve of cremations, but may have strict guidelines as to how cremated remains are to be handled and cared for – and the Catholic church is no different.
 There are a lot of common misconceptions or myths around cremation and if the Catholic church will allow it.
 Here are the top cremation myths and what the Catholic church has to say about them.

 Whether you’re considering a cremation for yourself or looking to honor your loved one’s wishes, the knowledgeable staff at Smart Cremation are happy to help answer any of your questions.
-Give us a call today for a complimentary cremation planning consultation at (844-305-4531).
+Download our free cremation planning guide and contact us today at 844-305-4531 for a complimentary cremation planning consultation.